Bigg Boss 12: Sreesanth Slaps Rohit During Captaincy Task; Double Eviction This Mid-week!

 - Jalandhar: The City Of Rich Cultural Heritage

-Bigg Boss 12 is nearing finale and only few contestants are in the house.
-The competition among the contestants gets tougher.
-In today's episode, Bigg Boss announces captaincy task.
-For the task, a store room and a bus have been set up in the garden area.
+Bigg Boss 12 is nearing its finale and only few contestants are in the house.
+The competition among the contestants is getting tougher with each passing day.
+In today's (Day 78) episode, Bigg Boss announces captaincy task.
+For the task, a store room and a school bus have been set up in the garden area.
 The store room has bags with the contestants' names.
 After every buzzer, the housemates have to rush inside the store room, pick the bags of other housemates and get into the bus.
-The person who comes out first from the bus, will be out of captaincy task.
+The contestant who comes out first from the bus, will be out of captaincy task.

 Read on to know more about the upcoming episodes!